subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 The probabilistic aspect of the algorithm is implemented by using the following rule: If $\exp^{-\beta(E(\Sigma')-E(\Sigma))} > RAND(0,1)$ where $RAND(0,1)$ is sampled over the uniform distribution $U(0,1)$, then accept the new configuration $\Sigma'$, otherwise leave the old configuration $\Sigma$.

-This algorithm simulates the thermal motion of atoms in thermal contact with a heat bath at temperature $T$.
+This algorithm simulates the random spin of atoms in thermal contact with a heat bath at temperature $T$.
 After many steps of the algorithm, the system evolves into a Boltzmann distribution.
-If the system is simulated at $T>T_c$ then the thermal energy will cause it to wander spin configurations centered at $m=0$ with no net magnetization.
+If the system is simulated at $T>T_c$ then the thermal energy will cause it to wander among spin configurations centered at $m=0$ with no net magnetization.
 If $T<T_c$ then the thermal energy will still cause disordering among the spins, but a fraction of the spins will tend to get aligned in the same direction on the average, causing $m>0$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat34.png)

 Figure 14: Example sample path in the state space while running the Metropolis algorithm

 The above figure shown an example of a sample path through the state space when the algorithm is initialized at a state which is away from the equilibrium given the temperature.
-Assume that the model is at temperature $T_1<T_c$, while the initial state belongs to the phase $m=0$.
-The algorithm wanders randomly in the $m=0$ state space initially, and ultimately approaches the lilac ring which corresponds to equilibrium states for T=T_1$, and once it is there is continues to wander around within the ring such that various other states occur according to the Boltzmann distribution.
+Assume that the model is at temperature $T_1<T_c$, while the initial state belongs to the phase $m=0$ which implies the system is not in equilibrium.
+The algorithm wanders randomly in the $m=0$ state space initially, and ultimately approaches the light blue ring which corresponds to equilibrium states for $T=T_1$, and once it is there is continues to wander around within the ring such that various other states occur according to the Boltzmann distribution.

 Another algorithm to simulate the Ising model was discovered by Roy Glauber in the early 1960s, and works as follows: